-US stocks move higher, led by media and internet companies
+US stocks move higher, led by banks and internet companies

-NEW YORK (AP) — U.S. stocks moved broadly higher Thursday on Wall Street in early trading, led by media and internet companies.
+NEW YORK (AP) — U.S. stocks moved broadly higher Thursday on Wall Street in morning trading, led by banks and internet companies.

-Facebook rose 2% and Walt Disney rose 1%.
-Tesla sank 9% as vehicle deliveries fell sharply in the first quarter.
-Office Depot shed 15% after issuing a weak forecast.
+Facebook and Bank of America rose.
+Tesla sank as vehicle deliveries fell sharply in the first quarter.
+Office Depot plunged after issuing a weak forecast.

 The early gains put the S&P 500 on track to extend its winning streak into a sixth day.